grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Active Widgets

-Active widgets are graphical elements that control a parameter value.
+Active widgets are graphical elements controlling a parameter value.
 They are initialized with the widget name and a pointer to the linked value, using the `FAUSTFLOAT` macro type (defined at compile time as either `float` or `double`).
-The widget currently considered are `Button`, `CheckButton`, `VerticalSlider`, `HorizontalSlider` and `NumEntry`.
+Active widgets in Faust are `Button`, `CheckButton`, `VerticalSlider`, `HorizontalSlider` and `NumEntry`.

-A GUI architecture must implement a method `addXxx(const char* name, FAUSTFLOAT* zone, ...)` for each activewidget.
+A GUI architecture must implement a method `addXxx(const char* name, FAUSTFLOAT* zone, ...)` for each active widget.
 Additional parameters are available for `Slider` and `NumEntry`: the `init`, `min`, `max` and `step` values.

 #### Passive Widgets

-Passive widgets are graphical elements that reflect values.
+Passive widgets are graphical elements reflecting values.
 Similarly to active widgets, they are initialized with the widget name and a pointer to the linked value.
-The widget currently considered are `HorizontalBarGraph` and `VerticalBarGraph`.
+Passive widgets in Faust are `HorizontalBarGraph` and `VerticalBarGraph`.

 A UI architecture must implement a method `addXxx(const char* name, FAUSTFLOAT* zone, ...)` for each passive widget.
 Additional parameters are available, depending on the passive widget type.

 #### Widgets Layout

 Generally, a GUI is hierarchically organized into boxes and/or tab boxes.
-A UI architecture must support the following methods to setup this hierarchy :
+A UI architecture must support the following methods to setup this hierarchy:

 ```c++
   openTabBox(const char* label);